Integrality of Hecke eigenvalues and the growth of Hecke fields: Introduction

 \item the completed standard $L$-function $L(s, \pi_k)$ attached to $\pi_k $ satisfies $L(1/2,\pi_k)\not=0$.

 \end{itemize} \end{cor}

-By virtue of automorphic inductions (\cite{ArthurClozel}) of Hilbert cusp forms of {\it non-parallel} weight, Corollary \ref{main nonzero L and growth of Hecke} is applied to the growth of the fields of rationality of automorphic representations.
-Here the field of rationality of an automorphic representation is like a Hecke field of modular forms and we can see the definition in \cite[\S3.1]{ClozelMotif} and \cite[Definition 2.2]{ShinTemplier}.
+By virtue of automorphic inductions (\cite{ArthurClozel}) of Hilbert cusp forms of {\it non-parallel} weight, Corollary \ref{main nonzero L and growth of Hecke} is applied to the growth of the fields of rationality of automorphic representations of $\GL_n(\AA_\QQ)$.
 Let $d$ be a prime number.
 We state the growth of the fields of rationality of cuspidal automorphic representations of $\GL_{2d}(\AA_\QQ)$ and the dimensions of cuspidal cohomologies for ${\rm GL}_{2d}$ with non-vanishing central $L$-values as follows.